marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Logbook/03-10-2024/Data_Marleen&Savio.md

 ## Data documentation
 ### Corruption Perceptions Index:
+The following "Short Methodology Note" is from the folder "CPI 2023 Methodology" downloaded from https://www.transparency.org/en/cpi/2023
 ##### Short Methodology Note
 The Corruption Perceptions Index (CPI) aggregates data from a number of different sources that provide perceptions by business people and country experts of the level of corruption in the public sector.
-=> The following steps are followed to calculate the CPI:
+The following steps are followed to calculate the CPI:
 1. Select data sources: Each data source that is used to construct the CPI must fulfil the following criteria to qualify as a valid source:
 • Quantifies perceptions of corruption in the public sector